 When agreeing to write statements in support of a colleague’s Fellowship application, please make sure that you have read the final submission carefully.
 Below are guidance on how to write your supporting statement for each category.
 All statements must be written on the HKU Advance HE Fellowship Scheme template.

-Associate Fellowship (D1) – ONE statement required
+Associate Fellowship (D1) – Guidance for Supporting Statements

 Statement template (D1)